Rickard03/ai-chatbot/README.md

 ## How do I set it up? :heart:

 1. Press on the green button that says "Clone or download" and download it as a .zip file.
 2. Extract the files somewhere on your computer.
-We recommend creating a folder called "steambot" on your desktop.
 3. Install Python.
 Required to run this bot.
 Download from website https://www.python.org/downloads/
 4. Open your code editor.